We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 In terms of what you should add to this page, the key thing to remember is to keep things simple — don’t overwhelm your visitors with information.

 Highlight your best products, avoid clutter and make it super easy for your potential customers to find what they’re looking for.

-Tip: try a bit of user testing
+Tip: why not try a bit of user testing?

-When you’ve got a draft of your home page ready, it’s a good idea to run it past a few people to get feedback on how attractive and user-friendly it is.
+If you’re building you’re own online store, it’s easy to lose perspective and objectivity about its quality.
+So, when you’ve got a draft of your home page ready, it’s a good idea to run it past a few people to get feedback on how attractive and user-friendly it is.

 This can be some friends or colleagues — or you could solicit opinions from members of relevant Facebook groups.

 If people consistently identify the same element as needing improvement, spend a bit more time refining it before launch.

 Now it’s time to customize your store so that it makes use of your own logo, typefaces and colors — the key elements of your business’ brand.